vectara/create-ui/apps/searchSummary/README.md

-# Vectara sample code for a Search UI
+# Vectara sample code for a Search Summary UI

-This app provides working sample code for implementing a Search UI that's powered by [Vectara](https://vectara.com/).
+This app provides working sample code for implementing a Search Summary UI that's powered by [Vectara](https://vectara.com/).
 It was generated using the [Create UI code-generator](https://github.com/vectara/create-ui).

-The Search UI is characterized by:
+The Search Summary UI is characterized by:

 - A search box for entering a natural-language query.
 This can take the form of a question or just search terms.
-- A list of search results.
+- A \*\*list of search results.

-A user will typically scan the list for relevant results and dig deeper into any results that look interesting.
-They'll try variations on the same basic query to make sure they find as many potentially useful results as possible.
+- A summary of search results that are most relevant to the query, with citations.

+A user will typically scan the summary for points of interest, which is faster than reviewing the list of search results.
+If an aspect of the summary catches their eye, they'll dig deeper into the cited search result.
+They'll repeat this pattern until they've reviewed all of the interesting information that was relevant to their query.

 ## Dependencies